HaikuTeam/animator/QA.md

-The scrollbar is proportional to the length of the timeline I can scroll beyond the last keyframe to create "infinite" more keyframes Moving the scrubber doesn't vertically scroll the timeline I can play/pause/rewind/forward using the playback controls Forwarding to the end changes the stage to the correct end state Spacebar works for playback (pauses if playing, plays if paused, etc) I can use the scrollbar to pan/zoom the timeline
+The scrollbar is proportional to the length of the timeline I can scroll beyond the last keyframe to create "infinite" more keyframes Moving the scrubber doesn't vertically scroll the timeline The scrollbar proportion updates if I scroll to create more keyframes Milliseconds and frames display properly at different zoom levels The current time/frame changes whenever the scrubber moves I can click the time/frame box to toggle from frames to seconds

+Timeline Playback/Scrubbing

-I can manually drag the scrubber to different places (reflecting changes on stage+timeline) I can click on the "gauge" to move the scrubber to that time I can move the scrubber to a time greater than 60 (or the max keyframe) I can create keyframes greater than frame 60 (or the max keyframe) The timeline can play to the very end without a problem The current time/frame changes whenever the scrubber moves I can click the time/frame box to toggle from frames to seconds Milliseconds and frames display properly at different zoom levels When playback reaches the timeline page boundary, the timeline paginates When I play the timeline, it plays back on stage at a reasonable speed The scrollbar proportion updates if I scroll to create more keyframes I can play an animation with only keyframe 0 and it works I can play an animation with only keyframe 0 and 1 and it doesn't crash
+I can play/pause/rewind/forward using the playback controls Forwarding to the end changes the stage to the correct end state Spacebar works for playback (pauses if playing, plays if paused, etc) I can manually drag the scrubber to different places (reflecting changes on stage+timeline) I can click on the "gauge" to move the scrubber to that time I can move the scrubber to a time greater than 60 (or the max keyframe) I can create keyframes greater than frame 60 (or the max keyframe) The timeline can play to the very end without a problem When playback reaches the timeline page boundary, the timeline paginates When I play the timeline, it plays back on stage at a reasonable speed I can play an animation with only keyframe 0 and it works I can play an animation with only keyframe 0 and 1 and it doesn't crash